lulujordanna/data-structures/week10/README.md

 ```

 ### AA Meetings - SQL
-To query the database for the AA Meetings, I currently have a query that Ryan and I wrote which connects a locationID to a zoneID.
-Joining these two tables together is crucial in the data mapping of my final project.
+To query the database for the AA Meetings, I currently have a query that Ryan and I wrote which connects a the zone, location and schedule tables.
+Joining these three tables together is crucial in the data mapping of my final project.
 Once the query is successful, the data is pushed to an array called aaOutput which is the data type sent to the webpage using the express app.get function.
+While this query outputs all the data I need for the final assignment, as the locationID is joining to the schedule table, there is repeat values for the geographic information.
+I need to learn how to best aggregate this data so mutliple markers do not appear.

 ```javascript
 var aaOutput = []